Bernard Courtois of France

 Necessary for all life.

-Named from the Greek word meaning “violet”, iodine is a shiny blue-black solid.
+Named from the Greek word meaning “violet,” iodine is a shiny blue-black solid.
 Like other halogens, iodine is very reactive, although it is the least reactive of the group.
 Like arsenic, iodine sublimes directly from a solid to a purple vapor when it is heated.
 Iodine compounds are used as medicine and potassium iodide is used for a disinfectant.
 Silver iodide is used in photography and in cloud seeding.
-Iodine also is used as a nutrient additive to table salt.
+Iodine is also used as a nutrient additive to table salt.
 Like carbon, nitrogen and phosphorous, iodine cycles through the biosphere.

 Iodine is an essential trace element to many species, including humans.
 It is a component of thyroid hormones.
 Lack of iodine will cause goiter, a thyroid deficiency disease.
 Iodine is believed to be the heaviest element required by humans.